Tech M&A picking back up again — but don't expect megadeals

 Weisz said he expects to see consolidation among online investing platforms.
 There's appetite for deals more generally too, according to Incera.
 They just are far more likely to be add-on acquisitions than megamergers.

-"People have characterized this year as 'the year of the add-on,'" Weisz said.
+"People have characterized this year as 'the year of the add-on,'" said Incera.
 "There's a lot of competition for high-quality companies at the moment, despite the fact there are all these forces pressuring M&A downward."

 Deal-ready sectors to watch

-So what sectors are ripe for M&A deals?
+So, what sectors are ripe for M&A deals?

 Cybersecurity is one of the big ones — it's fragmented, mission-critical, and companies in the sector are less likely to go public or confront profound antitrust concerns.

-"If you look at the IPO pipeline ... the reality is that many companies are going to sell before they go public in cybersecurity," Skirbe said.
+"If you look at the IPO pipeline ... the reality is that many companies are going to sell before they go public in cybersecurity," Houlihan Lokey managing director Keith Skirbe said.
 "Historically, we’ve had at most five IPOs in cybersecurity in any given year, with 2021 being the last such year.
 Most of these companies are selling before they go public, so if you look at the IPO pipeline, there's a number of companies that have raised a lot of capital and have some pretty significant valuations."

 Two key examples of those types of late-stage companies include cybersecurity monitoring company Arctic Wolf and zero trust security company Illumio.